 One major recurring inconvenience is the bounce that develops on the floor over time.

 In such cases, replacing old floors may not be a solid option.

 Alternatively, it is recommended to use plywood strips to reduce the bounce on existing floors.

 Normally, planks are used to construct the floors above joists.
-When considering remodeling or replacement of an old floor, or even when adding a new one, plywood can be considered.
+When considering remodeling or replacement of an old floor, or even when adding a new one, use plywood.

-Plywood subfloor can be nailed into existing floor joists, creating a sheathing over the existing deck.
-The flexibility of plywood consequently considerably reduces the bounce of the floor.
+Nail the plywood subfloor into existing floor joists, creating a sheathing over the existing deck.
+The flexibility of plywood considerably reduces the floor's bounce.